NinadKavimandan/what-to-watch/README.md

 # what-to-watch

 It's friday night!
 You decide to invite some friends over to make it a movie night.
 And then begins the endless loop of browsing through movies, just to get "Ewww!
 Not this!".
-Soon you see a bright light out of the window, thinking may be it's the saviour, but as it turns out, it's the sun :sun:.
+Soon you see a bright light out of the window, thinking may be it's the saviour, but as it turns out, it's the sun.

 Is this how the story goes everytime?
 Probably not.
 But we all have been there.
 Consensus just doesn't arrive on time.